 Why won’t they get violent with their sin?
 Why won’t they rip the computer out of the wall?
 Why won’t they burn the magazines?
 Why won’t they break off the relationships?
 Why won’t they repent in dust and ashes?
 Why won’t they change?

 Well, because it makes them feel so good.

 Warriors on the sidelines, watching the adventure go by, while they eat their stew.

 If you really want what you’re asking, here’s what you do.
 Starting with the moment you read this, you remove yourself from seeing this girl.
 If you don’t see her, you can’t have sex with her.
 You confess your sin to God, ask His forgiveness and receive it.
 You immediately call your pastor and tell him everything and tell him you want to make drastic changes in your life and want him to disciple you and hold you accountable.
 You tell your girlfriend what you’re doing, and ask her forgiveness.
 You remove yourself from any leadership role in ministry.

-When your pastor thinks it's OK, if you want to pursue this girl as your wife, then do so biblically under close supervision.
+When your pastor thinks it’s OK, if you want to pursue this girl as your wife, then do so biblically under close supervision.
 Tell your pastor you will not pursue her until he gives you the OK.
-Meanwhile I would urge her to be undergoing the same kind of thing with an older, respected female believer.
+Meanwhile, I would urge her to be undergoing the same kind of thing with an older, respected female believer.

-God is so gracious and kind with us.
+God is so gracious and kind to us.
 We walk off the road, and He keeps gently showing us the path back to exceeding joy in Him.
 We are weak, and He gives us the grace and power to choose His way.
 He is God, yet He understands our temptations.
 We fail, and He is relentlessly committed to our victory.
 And He is bringing that victory right to your doorstep.
 The only question that remains is, will you have the courage to receive it?